 - Legal services to Christian charities

-- Counsel for Exxon Mobil Corp. in Montana federal court involving claims against the largest investor-owned electric utility regarding two extended electrical outages and power reliability problems that caused significant damages to an ExxonMobil refinery in excess of $90 million.
+- Counsel for Exxon Mobil Corp. in Montana federal court involving claims against the largest investor-owned electric utility regarding two extended electrical outages and power reliability problems that caused damages to an ExxonMobil refinery in excess of $90 million.
 Suit resulted in successful recovery for client after mediation.

 - Counsel for Luby's Fuddruckers LLC in antitrust lawsuit against Visa, MasterCard, and numerous banks regarding anticompetitive interchange fees charged for credit and debit card purchases.
 Suit is ongoing.